Valenciola/Valenciola/README.md

 <h2 align="center">⭐  Welcome :D  ⭐</h2>

 <p align="center"><strong>
-    I'm Valenciola!
+    I'm Valerie!
     <br><br>
     I did things mostly related to JavaScript and web development when I first started out.
 Now I've seen a multitude of programming languages and their uses, and I'm trying to figure out which one to keep the most knowledge in.
-Maybe I'll just specialize in more than one?
+Currently, I've been making use of my web development languages and Python.
     <br><br>
-    I mostly come up with crazy ideas to make crazy internal web programs that somehow work???
-Also I solve code puzzles sometimes :D
+    I mostly turn websites into things that are more than just websites.
     <br><br>
-    Anyway I think I do cool stuff and I have fun (after the debugging stage of course) :D
+    I still have a lot to learn.
+I'm looking for an opportunity to make my education useful.
     <br><br>
 </strong>
-    (Putting my knowledge to work and creating things...)
+    (You know, putting my knowledge to work and creating things...)
 </p>

-> I'm currently using web development in an intentionally unconventional way.
-It's strange, but things are always looking up in the end.

-*I'm an entire programmer student now*
+> I'm planning on overhauling this soon to make something a little more like myself.
+But thank you for stopping by; come back soon!

 <hr>